Visit the institution website for COVID‑19 updates

 Months of entry

-This course is for experienced, registered health and care practitioners delivering advanced clinical practice, who wish to learn advanced skills in the management of episodes of care for their client group.
+This course is for experienced, registered health and care practitioners delivering advanced clinical practice.
 It can be studied either as a standard masters degree or via an apprenticeship route.

 The course encompasses the four pillars of advanced clinical practice, leadership and management, education and research.
 On successful completion of the course, you’ll demonstrate the core advanced practice capabilities and neonatal clinical competence.
 The course includes a clinical leadership module, which ensures that service design, delivery and patient safety remain at the forefront of your clinical working.